|Click the mouse for

 brevet.
 Congress also has to approve the initial commissioning of someone by brevet.
 Quite a few

 Sergeants became commissioned officers by brevet during the Civil War.

 Is brevet still used?
 Yes, but not to the extent it was during the Civil War.
-Today, it is used
+Today, it is used mainly

-name of the promoted rank.
+the promoted rank.